solla98/SOC-Homelab-Detection-Portfolio/01-SSH-Brute-Force/README.md

 - Continue monitoring for repeated SSH authentication failures

 ## Notes
-- Quotation marks (" ") were required in Splunk searches to correctly match exact log messages (not ' ').
+- Quotation marks (`" "`) were required in Splunk searches to correctly match exact log messages, as single quotes (`' '`) are treated differently in search syntax.
-- Field extraction was performed using `rex` to enable structured analysis when default fields were not available.
+- During the investigation phase, fields were extracted using `rex` to quickly analyze raw authentication logs.
+- For detection reuse and consistency, permanent field extractions were later configured using Splunk’s **Extract New Fields** feature.

 ## Screenshots